 For developmental editing, you should expect in-text edits on each chapter (most editors use Track Changes for this) as well as an editorial letter/report of several pages addressing the book’s argument, analysis, structure, engagement with sources, and publication potential, as well as your editor’s suggestions for revision.

-Stage: You need to submit the full manuscript to a press for peer review (pre-contract)
+Stage: You want to submit the full manuscript for peer review (pre-contract)

 At this stage, your argument and ideas are set and the manuscript is almost done, but you need some help polishing the writing to make sure everything is clear.
 This is where copyeditors come in.
 A professional copyeditor will focus on the writing: grammar, syntax (sentence structure), punctuation, spelling, and word choice.